-EAST TEXAS – While some say COVID-19 is a hoax, nearly 190,000 dead Americans seem to indicate otherwise.
-Furthermore, by Sept.
-8, the Texas Department of State Health Services (TxDSHS) reported more than 13,500 Texans had suffered a COVID-19 related death.
+EAST TEXAS – The numbers are starting to climb once again.
+While some say COVID-19 is a hoax, over 215,000 dead Americans seem to indicate otherwise.
+Of these 215,000 dead Americans – by Oct.
+13 – the Texas Department of State Health Services (TxDSHS) reported nearly 17,000 Texans had suffered a COVID-19 related death.

 On Thursday, July 2, Abbott issued an executive order which stated, “Every person in Texas shall wear a face covering over the nose and mouth when inside a commercial entity or other building or space open to the public, or when in an outdoor public space, wherever it is not feasible to maintain six feet of social distancing from another person not in the same household.”

-The latest report received from Houston County Emergency Management Coordinator Roger Dickey, received on Sept.
-8, indicated there were 22 active cases in Houston County with one active case at the Eastham Prison Unit.
-Last week, there were 24 cases and one case at the prison facility.
+The latest report received from Houston County Emergency Management Coordinator Roger Dickey, received on Oct.
+13, indicated there were seven active cases in Houston County with one active case at the Eastham Prison Unit.
+Last week, there were 13 active cases with none at the prison facility.

-In addition to the 22 active cases this week, Dickey reported 190 people had recovered from the virus while the number of deaths in Houston County attributed to COVID-19 increased to five.
+In addition to the seven active cases this week, Dickey reported 252 people had recovered from the virus while the number of deaths in Houston County attributed to COVID-19 remained at five.

-Dickey also provided a breakdown as to where the cases in Houston County were located as of Sept.
-8. He reported there were 14 confirmed cases in the city of Crockett, with one more in the Crockett area.
+Dickey also provided a breakdown as to where the cases in Houston County were located as of Oct.
+13. He reported there was one case in the city of Crockett and two cases in the city of Grapeland.

-The city of Grapeland has two confirmed cases and one in the Grapeland area.
-There is also one case in one case in Lovelady, two cases in the Lovelady area and one case in the Porter Springs area.
+The city of Kennard has one confirmed case along with one in the Kennard area.
+There is also one case in Latexo and one in the Weches area.

-The Northeast Texas Public Health District (NET Health) reported on Tuesday, Sept.
-8, of the 861 confirmed and probable total reported cases in Anderson County, 595 were in the city of Palestine while 62 confirmed cases were in Elkhart.
-Frankston has 36, Tennessee Colony now has 26, Montalba has 12 cases, Neches has two and Cayuga has two.
+The Northeast Texas Health District reported on Monday, Oct.
+12, of the 1,211 confirmed and probable total reported cases in Anderson County – at that time – 778 were in the city of Palestine while 83 confirmed cases were in Elkhart.
+Frankston has 38, Tennessee Colony now has 37, Montalba has 16 cases, Neches has three and Cayuga has two.
 These numbers do not include recoveries.

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 affects different people in different ways.
 Infected people have reported a wide range of symptoms from mild symptoms to severe illness.
 The CDC is stating that symptoms that may occur within two to fourteen days after exposure to COVID-19 now to include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or loss of taste or smell.
 If you develop any of the following COVID-19 symptoms, please seek medical help immediately: trouble breathing, persistent pain or pressure in the chest, new confusion, or ability to arouse, or blueish lips or face.